RommelTJ/ProjectDartboard/README.md

 ### Immediate Tasks
 - Fix minor bugs in automatic scoring mode
-- Add support for different dart games (301, 501)
-- Create proper game management with player selection
 - Add support for manual score override when detection is imperfect
+- Add support for bounce-outs
+- Complete labeling of full dataset and retrain model for improved accuracy

 ### Future Enhancements
 - **Expand Training Dataset**: